 7. @RunWith: When a class is annotated with @RunWith or extends a class annotated with @RunWith, JUnit will invoke the class it references to run the tests in that class instead of the runner built into JUnit.

-If you are not using JUnit and you want to temporarily disable a particular @Test which is partially implemented OR don’t want that @Test to fail while running a test methods, then you will be either comment that particular @Test or you will delete the @Test and the test runner class also not includes such @Test in report.
+If you are not using JUnit and you want to temporarily disable a particular @Test which is partially implemented OR don’t want that @Test to fail while running a test methods, then you will be either comment that particular @Test or you will delete the @Test and the test runner class also not include such @Test in report.

 JUnit provides you an annotation to overcome this problem named as @Ignore.
-The @Ignore annotation can be used when you want temporarily disable the execution of a particular @test.
+The @Ignore JUnit annotation can be used when you want temporarily disable the execution of a particular @test.
 Every method that is associated with @Ignore won’t be executed.
-Test runner class also includes such @Test in report.
+Test runner class also includes such @Test in the report.

 @Ignore annotation can be used in two ways: